 Sushi (traditional restaurant) – some of the best sushi is found at more traditional restaurants where you place your orders.
 Everything is made fresh just for you and you can often watch the chefs put it together.
-Expect to pay a minimum of 1500 yen for this meal with high end sushi establishments setting you back 5000yen or more per person.
+Expect to pay a minimum of 1500 yen for this meal with high-end sushi establishments setting you back 5000yen or more per person.

-Sushi (belt sushi) – ask around Japan you’ll find restaurants serving sushi by the plate on conveyor belts. prices range by restaurant but you can usually find them for about 150 yen per plate with delicacies getting above 500yen per plate.
+Sushi (belt sushi) – ask around Japan you’ll find restaurants serving sushi by the plate on conveyor belts. prices range by the restaurant but you can usually find them for about 150 yen per plate with delicacies getting above 500yen per plate.
 These are generally cheaper and faster than a more traditional restaurant.

 Japanese Pork Cutlet

 Katsu – Breaded pork cutlet can be found all over and served dozens of different ways.
 Usually served with rice you can often find it with curry or other vegetables too.
 Chicken katsu is quite commonly served at katsu restaurants to appease anyone who doesn’t eat pork.